Penguin-Spy/BADVIDEO/readme.md

 A tool to convert a video file (uses OpenCV, I've tested with .mp4) to a collection of AppVars can be found in `tools/convertFrame.py`.
 Usage is as follows:
 ```
-convertFrame.py <input video file> <output directory> <AppVar name (1-8 chars)>
+convertFrame.py <input video file> <output directory> <AppVar name (1-8 chars)> [# of frames to convert]
 ```

 The video is stored in my own file format (Line-Length Video), the specification can be found in `format.md`.

-Please not that this specification is currently not complete, and is subject to change at any time without a version increase.
+Please not that this specification is currently not complete, and is subject to change at any time with a version increase.

 ---